weiping-playnext/Zenject/README.md

     Container.Bind<Foo>().FromIFactory(x => x.To<FooFactory>().AsCached()).AsSingle();
     ```

-1. **FromComponentInNewPrefab** - Instantiate the given prefab as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works (in that it will return the first matching value found)
+1. **FromComponentInNewPrefab** - Instantiate the given prefab as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefab(somePrefab);
     ```

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

+    Note that if there are multiple matches for **ResultType** on the prefab it will only match the first one encountered just like how GetComponentInChildren works.
+So if you are binding a prefab and there isn't a specific MonoBehaviour/Component that you want to bind to, you can just choose Transform and it will match the root of the prefab.

 1. **FromComponentsInNewPrefab** - Same as FromComponentInNewPrefab except will match multiple values or zero values.
 You might use it for example and then inject **List<ContractType>** somewhere.
 Can be thought of as similar to `GetComponentsInChildren`